The June Issue 2022

 Louise Abbott

-Louise Abbott is a writer, photographer, and independent filmmaker in the Eastern Townships.
-She is a founding member and past president of Studio Georgeville.
+Louise Abbott is an award-winning writer, photographer, and filmmaker from the Eastern Townships of Quebec.

 Tanya Standish McIntyre